thiaguten/rx-mqtt/README.md

 [![Javadocs](http://www.javadoc.io/badge/br.com.thiaguten/rx-mqtt-paho.svg)](http://www.javadoc.io/doc/br.com.thiaguten/rx-mqtt-paho)
 [![License](https://img.shields.io/:license-apache-brightgreen.svg)](http://www.apache.org/licenses/LICENSE-2.0.txt)

-Basically, for now, this project has two modules:
+Basically, this project has two modules:

  - RxMQTT API
  - RxMQTT Paho

-RxMQTT API is a set of interfaces that was built in top of RxJava for composing asynchronous and event-based programs by using observable sequences.
+RxMQTT API is a set of interfaces that was built on top of RxJava for composing asynchronous and event-based programs by using observable sequences.
 These interfaces define a higher abstraction for implementations.

-RxMQTT Paho is the implementation of RxMQTT API that was built in top of Eclipse Paho framework to handle MQTT messages.
+RxMQTT Paho is the implementation of RxMQTT API that was built on top of Eclipse Paho framework to handle MQTT messages.

 ---

 ### Creating the client

-The game begins by creating an instance of the PahoRxMqttClient class through some of the building methods:
+It all starts by using one of the methods below to create an instance of PahoRxMqttClient class.

 ```java
 String clientId = "clientId";